-As someone who's lived and travelled across Asia and who was raised regularly eating dim sum on Saturday afternoons, I've made it my mission to find London's best dim sum.
+As people who've lived and travelled across Asia and who were raised regularly eating dim sum on Saturday afternoons, we have made it our mission to find London's best dim sum.

-Today, I'm sharing my opinion of the best dim sum restaurants in London.
+Today, we're sharing our opinion of the best dim sum restaurants in London.

 1. Din Tai Fung (Centre Point, Covent Garden and Oxford Street)

-My love affair with Din Tai Fung began as a child in Taiwan where the restaurant started over 60 years ago.
-I've been fortunate to visit their restaurants in several other countries including Malaysia, Singapore and Hong Kong.
-Having recently tried their Centre Point location for the first time, I'm pleased to say their London restaurants do not disappoint.
+Our love affair with Din Tai Fung began as children in Taiwan where the restaurant started over 60 years ago.
+We have been fortunate to visit their restaurants in several other countries including Malaysia, Singapore and Hong Kong.
+Having recently tried their Centre Point location for the first time, we're pleased to say their London restaurants do not disappoint.

 One of the most memorable parts of the Din Tai Fung experience is being able to watch some of the best dumplings in the world being freshly made by the chefs.
 Each Xiao Long Bao goes through a 40 minute long process involving six separate hand preparation stations.
 This experience makes you realise the craftsmanship and care that goes into making every single dumpling and is also a reflection of their quality.

-Although Din Tai Fung's Xiao Long Bao and dumplings are, in my opinion the best in London, I sometimes think they miss a trick by not offering a wider range of dim sum options.
-I do however concede that this may not be so easy while maintaining the exceptional quality of their dumplings.
+Although Din Tai Fung's Xiao Long Bao and dumplings are, in our opinion the best in London, we sometimes think they miss a trick by not offering a wider range of dim sum options.
+We do however concede that this may not be so easy while maintaining the exceptional quality of their dumplings.